oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Host filesystem table edit screen, highlighting the count of records to display in the table](images/4-6-ent-sum.png " ")

  	You can now view a list of up to the top **20 hosts** with the most heavily utilized filesystems.
 Should one of the hosts filesystems cause concern, clicking any of the resource names will navigate you to that resource's homepage for further investigation.
-For example, when investigating filesystem utilization, it is good to review the growth over time to understand if more space should be added, and if so how much.
 From a Stack Monitoring host homepage, you can chart the growth of the filesystem over time using the **Filesystem Utilization** chart.
+Alternatively, you can click the filesystem value to review the growth over time to understand if more space should be added, and if so how much.

  	![Host tier, highlighting the chart filesystem utilization with more than four records displayed](images/4-7-ent-sum.png " ")